Grape seed extract

 - Risks.
 People allergic to grapes should not use grape seed extract.
 If you have a bleeding disorder or high blood pressure, talk to your GP before you start using grape seed extract.

 - Interactions.
-If you take any medicines regularly, talk to your GP before you start using grape seed extract.
-It could interact with drugs like blood thinners, NSAID painkillers (like aspirin, ibuprofen and naproxen), certain heart medicines, cancer treatments and others.
+If you take any medication regularly, talk to your GP before you start using grape seed extract.
+It could interact with drugs like blood thinners, NSAID painkillers (like aspirin, ibuprofen and naproxen), certain heart drugs, cancer treatments and others.

 Given the lack of evidence about its safety, grape seed extract is not recommended for children or for women who are pregnant or breastfeeding.